man-shar/js-examples/herd-immunity/README.md

    <img src="neighbours.png" alt="drawing" width="100"/>

 3. So to transform the 2D row and column number to a 1D index in the cell array, we can do some basic math.
 But that gets really expensive once you want to run thousands of them at the same time and animate a canvas.
 4. So we cache the neighbour indexes for each possible grid configuration (n rows x m columns) we need.
-So we need to do computation only once.
+So we need to do computation only once and can reuse later.
 5. Good thing about this is it can even be done preemptively before the user gets to any of the graphics.
-6. I just add it to window.
+6. I just add it to the window object.
 Not great practice.
 Ideally you'd want to have some sort of API to it that maintains closure on the object.

 ## herd-sim.js